15 Vegetables To Grow In A Container Around The Yard

 9) RADISHES IN CONTAINER

-Radishes plants can grow quickly and easily even if you have the smallest of containers available at home.
-In fact, all you have to do is to scatter the seeds in the container and keep the soil moist diligently each day.
+Radishes can grow quickly and easily, even if you have the smallest of containers available at home.
+In fact, all you have to do is scatter the seeds in the container and keep the soil moist diligently each day.
 That’s all it takes to grow radishes in a container.

 10) MELONS IN CONTAINER

-Did you know there is a dwarf melon called Bush Sugar Baby melons?
-Yes, this variety of watermelons are tiny types, and they are perfect to grow in a small container.
+Did you know there is a dwarf melon called Bush Sugar Baby Melons?
+Yes, this variety of watermelons are tiny, and they are perfect to grow in a small container.
 In a container well deep, it would continue to grow and leave the edges with spirals.
-These would provide its fruit with the necessary support, so pay special attention to it.
+These would provide its fruit with the necessary support, so pay special attention to them.

 10) GREEN ONIONS IN CONTAINER

 Green onions grow well in raised beds and in containers.
-All you need is a bag of compost mix soil and pot.
-The pot or container size such be approximately 4 to 5 inches deep.
-This size is the ideal size to get the best out of your container onions.
-It is recommended to grow your onion vegetables until it is a bulb size.
+All you need is a bag of compost mix, soil, and a pot.
+The pot or container should be approximately 4 to 5 inches deep.
+This size is the ideal size to get the most out of your container onions.
+It is recommended to grow your onion vegetables until they are bulb-sized.

 12) GROWING PEAS IN A CONTAINER